webzak/uzlog-php/README.md

 ## Why

-I has a need of something to debug the legacy projects with a quite unreadable code and complex data sructures.
+I had a need of something to debug the legacy projects with a quite unreadable code and complex data sructures.
 The idea is it should be very lightweight and have near zero impact on debugged application.

 ## How it works

-Is sends the data over UDP protocol to recever: <https://github.com/webzak/uzlog>.
+It sends the data over UDP protocol to recever: <https://github.com/webzak/uzlog>.

-The data are sent over UDP without awaiting for any confirmations from the receiver part.
+The data are sent over UDP without waiting for any confirmations from the receiver part.
 It works good on local machine and docker/local networks.
 I would not recommend to use it with open networks because the information is not encrypted.

 ## Usage